rabbitmq/rabbitmq-website/site/oauth2-examples.md

 ### About signing key required to configure RabbitMQ

-This section is only to explain one of things we need to take care to configure RabbitMQ with OAuth2 auth-backend.
+This section is only to explain one of things we need to take care to configure RabbitMQ with OAuth 2.0 auth-backend.
 Do not run any of the commands explained on this section.
 They are all included in the `make` commands we will cover in the following sections.

-To configure Oauth plugin in RabbitMQ we need to obtain the JWT signing key used by UAA when it issues JWT tokens.
+To configure OAuth 2.0 plugin in RabbitMQ we need to obtain the JWT signing key used by UAA when it issues JWT tokens.
 But our `admin` client does not have yet the right *authority* (`uaa.resource`) to get that signing key.
 We are going to "auto" grant it ourselves:

 <pre class="lang-bash">